 Also, observable is that the US Census indicates that Low Moderate Income is still prevalent in the current TUAs and Corridors except for SW Homestead and Florida City.
 Since TUAs are generally locations with neighborhoods greater than 50% black residents.
-Census Reporter: Making Census Data Easy to Use provided the statistical data for the purposes of this study.

-places close to the MDC northern border as TUAs and removing the TUAs that are no longer majority black.
+Since conditions are changing in MDC, consideration should include other places close to the MDC northern border as TUAs and removing the TUAs that are no longer majority black.